• Skip to primary navigation

 • Algorithm

-Interfaces: Interfaces provides an abstract data type to represent collection and java.util.collection is the root interface of the collection framework. and the collection interface also contains some methods like size(), iterator(), add(), remove() and clear() etc so that every collection class should implement those methods and also some interfaces like java.util.List, java.util.Set, java.util.Queue and java.util.Map.
+Interfaces: Interfaces provide an abstract data type to represent the collection and java.util.collection is the root interface of the collection framework. and the collection interface also contains some methods like size(), iterator(), add(), remove(), and clear(), etc, so every collection class should implement those methods as well as some interfaces like java.util.List, java.util.Set, java.util.Queue and java.util.Map.

-The map is the only interfaces which do not inherit from the collection interface, but it’s part of the collection framework.
-All the interfaces of the collection framework are present inside Java. util package.
+The map is the only interface not inherited from the collection interface but is part of the collection framework.
+All the collection framework interfaces are inside Java.util package.

 Implemented Classes: Collections in Java provide the implementation of the collection interface.
-There are some important classes are ArrayList, LinkedList, HashMap, TreeMap, HashSet, TreeSet.
-These classes help to solve our most of programming need, but if we need some more unique features, then we need to extend them and then create our custom collection class.
-All the collection classes present inside java. util package.
+Some important classes are ArrayList, LinkedList, HashMap, TreeMap, HashSet, and TreeSet.
+These classes help solve most of our programming needs, but if we need more unique features, we must extend them and create our custom collection class.
+All the collection classes are present inside java.util package.

-Algorithm: It is referring to the methods which we are used to performing the operations like sorting, searching on the objects those implements collection interface.
+Algorithm: It refers to the methods that we use to perform the operations like sorting and searching on the objects that implement the collection interface.

 Benefits of Java Collection Framework